broadinstitute/tgg_methods/MyoSeq_reports/README.md

  4. Copy the files output by step 3 first to the Google bucket and then to local storage.
 Don't forget to shut down the VM.

 ## Part 3: Ancestry and sexcheck
 The scripts necessary for part 2 are in the `inference` folder.
 This step requires three files: one with inferred ancestry, one with reported sex, and another with imputed sex.
 The reported ancestry is always recorded as European.
+Note that `make_myoseq_report.py` assumes the output files are named `MYOSEQ_sex.tsv` and `MYOSEQ_pop.tsv` and stored in `inference/`

-The two files with inferred information (`seqr_sample_qc.tsv` and `sex.txt`) are generated via the seqr sample QC pipeline.
+The two files with inferred information (`seqr_sample_qc.tsv` and `sex.txt`) are generated via the _seqr_ sample QC pipeline.

  1. **`ancestry.py`**: Parses `seqr_sample_qc.tsv` for each sample's inferred ancestry.
 Outputs a file with two columns: sample ID and ancestry.
- 2. **`sex_check.py`**: Parses `sex.txt` for each sample's inferred sex and pedigree file (downloaded from *seqr*) to compare inferred and reported sex.
+ 2. **`sex_check.py`**: Parses `sex.txt` for each sample's inferred sex and pedigree file (downloaded from _seqr_) to compare inferred and reported sex.
 Outputs a file with four columns: sample ID, reported sex, inferred sex, f-stat, and whether the sexes match (`CONCORD`/`CONFLICT`).

 ## Part 4: Candidate variant wrangling
 The scripts necessary for part 3 are in the `seqr` folder.
-This step requires TSV files with REPORT and candidate variants downloaded from [_seqr_]([https://seqr.broadinstitute.org/dashboard](https://seqr.broadinstitute.org/dashboard)).
+This step requires TSV files with REPORT and all MyoSeq gene list variants downloaded from [_seqr_]([https://seqr.broadinstitute.org/dashboard](https://seqr.broadinstitute.org/dashboard)).
+Note that `make_myoseq_report.py` assumes the output files are stored in `seqr/variants/`

-1. **`bigquery.py`**: Prepares TSVs downloaded from _seqr_ for upload to BigQuery.
-Variants are uploaded to BigQuery to lookup [gnomAD]([http://gnomad.broadinstitute.org](http://gnomad.broadinstitute.org/)) popmax allele frequency/popmax population; _seqr_ does not store this information.
+ 1. Using `hailctl` (or preferred method), spin up a Google compute cluster to run the popmax script.
+Don't forget to shut down the cluster when popmax is complete.
+Example command: `hailctl dataproc start kc --master-machine-type n1-highmem-8 --worker-machine-type n1-highmem-8 --num-workers 10 --init gs://gnomad-public/tools/inits/master-init.sh --max-idle 20m --worker-boot-disk-size=100 --project cmg-analysis --properties=spark:spark.executor-memory=25g,spark:spark.speculation=true,spark:spark.speculation.quantile=0.9,spark:spark.speculation.multiplier=3`
-2. **`reformat.py`**: Combines JSON files with frequency downloaded from BigQuery and TSVs downloaded from seqr for report generation.
+ 2. **`get_popmax.py`**: Joins seqr downloaded TSVs to gnomAD _hail_ tables to get gnomAD global allele frequency (AF), highest population AF in gnomAD exomes, and population with highest AF in gnomAD exomes.

 ## Part 5: Report generation
 The scripts necessary for part 4 are in the top level `MyoSeq_reports` folder.

 1. **`make_myoseq_report.py`**: Generates .tex file for one sample at a time.
 2. **`make_myoseq_report.sh`**: Calls `make_myoseq_report.py` for all samples to generate all .tex files.
+Example command: `bash ~/code/methods/MyoSeq_reports/pdf/make_myoseq_report.sh -l sample_lists/candidates.list -d ~/Documents/MYOSEQ/Reports/Nov_2019 -r ~/code/methods/MyoSeq_reports/resources/tex/ -o pdf/ -p ~/code/methods/MyoSeq_reports/pdf/`
-3. **`make_pdfs.sh`**: Uses [`pdflatex`]([https://www.tug.org/applications/pdftex/](https://www.tug.org/applications/pdftex/)) to generate PDF files for all patients.
+3. **`make_pdfs.sh`**: Uses [`pdflatex`]([https://www.tug.org/applications/pdftex/](https://www.tug.org/applications/pdftex/)) to generate PDF files for all patients. **NOTE:** Run this twice to ensure proper formatting.

 ## Resources
-This folder contains .tex files necessary to properly format reports.
+This folder contains `.tex` and `.bed` files necessary to properly format reports.